Inclusive Recruitment and Employment

 Organisations that are focused on a specific type of neurodiversity, also have specific and useful guidance for employers too:

-Attracting and Supporting a
+Attracting and Supporting a diverse and workforce

 A diverse workforce acknowledges that each individual brings unique attributes, both visible and non-visible.
 These include, but are not limited to, ethnicity, abilities, age, gender, beliefs, interests, socioeconomic status, marital or partnership status, sexual orientation, geographic location, academic and professional backgrounds, opinions, thinking styles, experiences, and many other characteristics.
 To cultivate and support an inclusive workplace, it is essential to recognize, respect, promote, and celebrate these differences.